nenoNaninu/Tapper/README.md

 ### Naming Style

-You can select `camelCase`, `PascalCase`, or `none` for the property name of the generated TypeScript Type.
+You can select `camelCase`, `PascalCase`, or `none` for the property name of the generated TypeScript type.
 For `none`, the property name in C# is used.
 The default is `none`.